babakfp/talk-about-svelte/src/content/Svelte-Layouts-Sucks.md

 [SvelteKit : 4388](https://github.com/sveltejs/kit/pull/4388)

 After the above PR, SvelteKit layouts got even more ridiculous!
 You don't have the `__layout.reset.svelte` feature anymore.
 Now you need to use the new feature called Named Layouts.
 I don't know when Rich Harris will stop making file names unreadable.
-Docs sucks too, god knows what the hell is going on there.
-It's not really a hard job to do😐.
+Docs sucks too, God knows what the hell is going on there.
+It's not really a hard job to write a readable documentation😐.

 - Docs sucks
 - Unreadable file names